FidgHorlov/TsukatTool/README.md

-README.

-Copyright (c) [2023] [Andrii Horlov]

 Hi there, my name is Andrii Horlov.
-I'm from www.tsukat.com.
+I'm from TSUKAT. (www.tsukat.com)

-I've need something like this and couldn't find anything, that's why I've decided to create it.
+Here you can see what our tools could make:
+This tool can help you to:

+1. Find missing objects in scenes.
+2. Work with scenes.
+3. By shortcuts add the Assets Detector Package

 If you have any questions please contact me: ahorlov@tsukat.com andreygorlovv@gmail.com

+Copyright (c) [2023] [Andrii Horlov]